LMS Royal Scot Class 6115 Scots Guardsman: Olympic torch run

 On 20 June 2012, 6115 participated in the 2012 Summer Olympics torch relay taking it from York to Thirsk.
 It had been planned that the Olympic torch would be taken by LNER Class A3 4472 Flying Scotsman.
 However, due to the engine's overhaul over-running due to additional problems being found with the engine, which prevented it from taking the train, it was decided that 46115 would take her place on the Olympic torch train.

 46115 took the Olympic torch train Thirsk where the Olympic torch party left the train to resume the torch's journey to Carlisle.
 Following this the train continued onto the National Railway Museum Shildon before being hauled by a diesel back down to Eaglescliffe and then 46115 took the train back to York.
 46115 was one of five steam engines to be chosen to haul the Olympic torch on its journey around the UK.
-The others were 7812 Erlestoke Manor (SVR), LMS Stanier Class 8F No. 48624 (GCR), BR Standard Class 4 4-6-0 No. 75029 (Whitby - Grosmont, NYMR) and 60007 Sir Nigel Gresley (Grosmont - Pickering, NYMR).
+The others were 7812 Erlestoke Manor (SVR), LMS Stanier Class 8F No. 48624 (GCR), BR Standard Class 4 4-6-0 No. 75029 The Green Knight (Whitby - Grosmont, NYMR) and 60007 Sir Nigel Gresley (Grosmont - Pickering, NYMR).